 As poor attainment and slow progress through the curriculum are the key indicators of a student's potential learning difficulties, their progress in these terms will be the primary means for assessing the level of support required for a student.
-Where needed, a formal assessment of learning difficulties will always be conducted by the Specialist Assessor at MPW or, where necessary, by a registered educational psychologist known to MPW as per JCQ requirements.
+Where needed, a formal assessment of learning difficulties will always be conducted by a registered educational psychologist known to MPW as per JCQ requirements.